I'm a PhD student in Computer Science advised by Amal Ahmed at Northeastern University.

 - December 2019

-- I graduated with a Bachelor of Science in Computer Science from the University of Washington.
+- Graduated from the University of Washington with a Bachelor of Science in Computer Science.

 Publications